Akron/pdf-reorganizer/README.md

 }
 ```

-The `docs` contains a list of documents resulting from the reorganization of the
+The `docs` array contains a list of documents resulting from the reorganization of the
 source documents (listed in `src`).
 Each document is represented by a list of page
 numbers.
-If pages where rotated (in 90 degree steps) this is appended to the pagenumber
+If pages were rotated (clockwise by 90, 180 or 270 degrees) this is appended to the pagenumber
-separated by an `@` symbol.
+separated by an `@` symbol (e.g. `5@180` means page 5 is rotated by 180 degree).

 In the future this format may allow merging PDFs.
 To allow for that,
 page numbers can have a reference prefix refering to the PDF in the `src`